vlsmj/Chill/README.md

 - Repository
 - Navigation

 I used MVVM here because it is much scalable and maintenable in the long run.
 Retain data on configuration changes and it is much easier to test.
-No unit testing has been implemented though :( MVVM architecture pattern prevents coupling of components.
+MVVM architecture pattern prevents coupling of components.
 MVVM boilerplates your code but it is worth it in the long run.

 # Other Libraries Used.
 - Exoplayer for playing media.